Rachit2323/wasserstoff-blockchain-task/README.md

 To start the frontend, use: `npm run dev`

+### Update Smart Contract
+To update the smart contract in this file I have update Transfer2.sol from Trasfer.sol which will set a condition of require to check if msg.value>0.001 ether , use `npx hardhat --network sepolia run scripts/updateDeploy.js`

 ### Note
 In hardhat.config.js please add you wallet(metamask) private key , if running locally else live version is running fine.